mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **TargetProductId** *(string) --*

-          The ID of the copied product.
+          The identifier of the copied product.